 The Role of Coaches in Ivy League Admissions

-Once a coach decides to support an athlete, the student’s application may receive additional consideration through the Ivy League athletics recruitment process.
+Once a coach decides to support an athlete, that application may receive additional consideration.

 The Academic Index